 There is a brilliant soft play area at Coylumbridge Hotel called "The Fun House"; this is probably the best soft play near Aviemore.
 There is a cheap and cheerful restaurant here, the food is OK... we call them "sleaze burgers", a guilty pleasure.

 For the hillwalkers, there are no less than 17 Munros in the Cairngorm range.

-If you are looking for somewhere to stay on your first trip to Scotland/United Kingdom, and especially as a base in the highlands, Scandinavian Village is a fantastic choice for your stay in 2022.
+If you are looking for somewhere to stay on your first trip to Scotland/United Kingdom, and especially as a base in the highlands and Cairngorms National Park, Scandinavian Village is a fantastic choice for your stay in 2022.

 If you like what you've read about Scandinavian Village, please consider booking via my affiliate link.

 Simply enter your email and we'll send it your way!

 Hi, please leave a comment below, or why not start a discussion on the forum?

 Hi Robert, thanks for your comment.
 Yes, I was aware of the different configurations for the accommodation, but wondered if the extra capacity wasn't advertised for a reason.
 I didn't want to say villas could sleep 8 just in case it wasn't allowed.
 I might double-check with the reception and see what the official policy is!
 Thanks for your input.

 Hi Chris, this is a great advert for Aviemore and Scandinavian Village.
 As a long term owner of several timeshare weeks can I point out that not all apartments only sleep 4, and not all villas only 6.
 Many of the villas have 4 bunk beds and therefore sleep 8.
 Some of the apartments also have a double and 2 bunks in the bedroom plus the sofa bed in the lounge so sleep 6.
 Anyone reading this who has a bigger family should ask reception when booking if looking for more beds.